seoninja13/react-win-dir/docs/architecture/architecture-documentation.md

 - Example URL: e.g., /blog/2025-window-door-siding-trends/
 - Core Sections/Blocks: Post title; metadata (author, publication date, categories); main content of the blog post (text, images, subheadings); potentially social sharing buttons; a comments section.
 A sidebar containing recent posts, categories, or an RFE form is also common.
-- Key Interactive Elements: Navigation dropdowns, social sharing buttons, comment form.
+- Key Interactive Elements: Dropdowns, social sharing buttons, comment form.

 #### T7: Contact Page Template

 - Example URL: /contact/
 - Core Sections/Blocks: Prominent RFE form (often paired with the "Window World Family with dogs" image); detailed contact information for various showrooms including addresses, phone numbers, and hours of operation; potentially an embedded map (common for contact pages); links to related support pages like FAQs, Satisfaction Survey, and Warranty Claims.
 The RFE form may be repeated.
-- Key Interactive Elements: RFE form, navigation dropdowns, links to showroom websites, CTA buttons.
+- Key Interactive Elements: RFE form, dropdowns, links to showroom websites, CTA buttons.

 #### T8: Gallery Page Template

 - Example URL: /gallery/
 - Core Sections/Blocks: Page title (e.g., "Photo Gallery") and introductory text; an RFE form; a gallery of thumbnail images showcasing completed projects (images are likely clickable to open a larger view or lightbox); a "View More" button to load additional images if the gallery is extensive.
-- Key Interactive Elements: RFE form, navigation dropdowns, image thumbnails (clickable), "View More" button.
+- Key Interactive Elements: RFE form, dropdowns, image thumbnails (clickable), "View More" button.

 #### T9: FAQ Page (Standalone) Template

 - Example URL: /faqs/
 - Core Sections/Blocks: Hero section (possibly with a banner image and text); the main content area is dominated by a series of Frequently Asked Questions and their answers, presented using an accordion-style interaction where users click a question to reveal the answer.
 An RFE form is also typically included on this page.
-- Key Interactive Elements: RFE form, navigation dropdowns, accordion FAQs.
+- Key Interactive Elements: RFE form, dropdowns, accordion FAQs.

 ### Table 3.1: Page Template Inventory